ArgusSystem/argus-system/utils/events/README.md

 # Events module

-*Events* module centralizes all the necessary components for an event-driven ecosystem to support the actor model.
-It offers a client to connect to a message broker and produce/consume events in RabbitMQ and messages are encoded/decoded using the _avro_ marshaller.
+The *events* module centralizes all the necessary components for an event-driven ecosystem, in particular to support the actor model, which is used in the distributed system.
+It features a client to connect to a message broker and produce/consume events in RabbitMQ and all messages are encoded/decoded using the _avro_ marshaller.

 ## Usage